 Draft Your Company Bylaws and Articles of Incorporation

-It’s common that professionals confuse bylaws with articles of incorporation, but they are in fact two different documents.
+It’s common for professionals to confuse bylaws with articles of incorporation, but they are in fact two different documents.
 Company bylaws and articles of incorporation specify the policies and procedures for managing the California professional medical corporation, as well as the duties and obligations of the board of directors and the shareholders.

 Articles of Incorporation

-The articles of incorporation, often referred to as the corporate charter or the certificate of incorporation, is a legal document that declares a corporation’s existence and outlines its objectives, management, and functions.
+The articles of incorporation, often referred to as the corporate charter or the certificate of incorporation is a legal document that declares a corporation’s existence and outlines its objectives, management, and functions.
 To receive a corporate charter, which gives the corporation legal status as a separate entity from its owners and enables it to carry on business and engage in contracts, you will file the articles of incorporation with the secretary of state.

 The name of the corporation, the reason it was founded, the addresses of the incorporators, the amount and types of stock that will be issued, and the names and addresses of the directors who will run the corporation are generally included in the articles of incorporation.
 The articles may also spell out the rights and responsibilities of shareholders, the powers and duties of directors, and other important information about how the medical professional organization is run and how it works.
 In its articles of incorporation, a medical corporation must state that its business purpose is “medicine.”